arduino/docs-content/content/hardware/10.mega/shields/giga-display-shield/tutorials/13.usb-display/content.md

 ### Setting Up USB Host and Display

-The USB host is initialized, enabling support for mass storage devices.
+With the following code the USB host is initialized, enabling support for mass storage devices.
 The display is also set up using the `Arduino_H7_Video` class.

 ```cpp
 USBHostMSD msd;